The methodology on which the selection of new singles are selected based on the following guidelines:

 The National Aboriginal Music Countdown’s primary mandate is to spotlight Aboriginal music that has historically been marginalized by mainstream radio.
 All decisions regarding the music chart are intended to be respectful and ultimately assist in the building of the Aboriginal music industry.

-The National Aboriginal Music Countdown is broadcasted Canada-wide, and certain stations do not air the countdown on the same dates/at the same times.
-Charts and shows will be uploaded to the NAMC website every Friday 4:30 pm CT before a show first airs on NCI FM, to keep our online listeners happy.
+The Indigenous Music Countdown is broadcasted Canada-wide, and certain stations do not air the countdown on the same dates/at the same times.
+Charts will be uploaded to the IMC website every Saturday at 1pm CT before a show first airs on NCI FM, to keep our online listeners happy.

-In addition, our NAMC Soundcloud will feature the latest NAMC Show.
+In addition, our IMC Soundcloud will feature the latest IMC Show.

 Odds are we were unable to locate a photo for your single.
 If your song is on the chart and doesn’t have artwork or if you’d like us to use a different photo than the one we have chosen, you can fill out the Submission form and attach the correct artwork for your song.
 Keep in mind you must fill out every item marked with a * in order to complete the submission.

 In addition, any updates can also be sent directly to firstname.lastname@example.org with the subject line ” IMC INFORMATION UPDATE (followed by artist name)”

 Please make sure your image is at least 150px X 150px